 There are two methods to setting up the hive at this point.
 You can scoot the existing frames full of bees into the center and place the remaining 5 or 6 empty frames around them on either side.
 You'll start with a total of ten frames using this method.
 This method is fine if you live in a warm climate where the nights are above freezing.

 Better still is to use follower boards to start out a new hive.
 Then the amount of space in the hive is equal to the amount of space the bees can fill, it's much easier for them to tend and care for daily life in the hive.
-To set this up You'll place five frames in the center and your follower boards on either side, and line those up with entrance opening.
+To set this up you'll place five frames in the center and your follower boards on either side, and line those up with entrance opening so when bees enter they cna access the comb.
 (You'll notice in the image with frames that at either edge there are smaller strips- those are follower boards.)
 If you use follower boards, make sure to check back regularly and expand the size of your hive space by adding new frames to the middle as the bees build up.

 Step 8: Free the Queen

-Now that your hive body is set up, its time to release the queen.
+Now that your hive body is set up, and bees are in place, its time to release the queen.
+You'll do this 2-3 days after the packages has been installed, is they didn't eat through a candy plug already.
 Reach in and pull the cage out carefully from between the frames.